gostalt/website/src/markdown/packages/validate/main.md

 Fails if the value passed does not match the date pattern defined by RFC3339.

+## Creating your Own Validators

-However, you are free to create your own rules by passing a func to the Check field.
+You are free to create your own rules by passing a func to the Check field.
 The func must be compatible with `CheckFunc`:

 ```go
 type CheckFunc func(*http.Request, string, Options) error